luisquintanilla/mlnet-workshop/labs/07-mlops.md

   private static string TRAIN_DATA_FILEPATH = @"/media/data/true_car_listings.csv";
 ```

 In addition, we'll also need to change the path to where we store our model.
-To do so, change the `MODEL_FILEPATH` variable to
+To do so, change the `MODEL_FILEPATH` variable to:
 ```
   private static string MODEL_FILEPATH = MLConfiguration.GetModelPath();
 ```

-What this will do is to store the model on the fileshare as well, with a unique id matching the Git commit sha.
+What this will do is to store the model on the fileshare, with a unique id matching the Git commit SHA.
 Commit the changes to your master branch and push the changes to your repo.

 ### Mount the fileshare as part of our GitHub workflow
-To mount the fileshare as part of our workflow, add the following just before the `Install dependencies` step and commit the changes to your master branch.
+To mount the fileshare as part of our workflow, open the `dotnet-core.yml' file located under `.github/workflows in your repo.
+Add the following just before the `Install dependencies` step and commit and push the changes to your master branch.

 ```
  - name: 'Create mount points'
       run: 'sudo mkdir /media/data'